Gaze up at the stars from one of these Bay Area vantage points.

 Mt.
 Hamilton / Lick Observatory

-One of the highest publicly accessible summits in all of South Bay, Mt.
+One of the highest publicly accessible summits in all of the South Bay, Mt.
 Hamilton is popular amongst wannabe and well-seasoned astronomers alike.
 Perched 4,500-plus feet above sea level and about an hour from San Jose, the darkness afforded by the area's non-existent light pollution makes it one of the best vantage points to stargaze south of Bernal Heights.
-For the extra curious among us, the UC owned-and-operated Lick Observatory is located off Highway 130, just shy of Mt.
-Hamilton's peak.
-Feel free to walk the planetary grounds from noon to 5pm Thursday through Sunday to learn even more about the constellations and meteor showers that light up Bay Area skies. // Mt.
+The UC owned-and-operated Lick Observatory is located off Highway 130, just shy of Mt.
+Hamilton's peak visitor center and gift shop remain temporarily closed due to Covid, . // Mt.
 Hamilton Rd.
 (San Jose), alltrails.com

 - Refilling stations are few and far between here, so fill your canteen to the brim at home.